Wildlife Watching at Jacobsburg Environmental Education Center

 The rolling terrain of Jacobsburg Environmental Education Center is on the northern edge of the Lehigh Valley near the foothills of the Kittatinny Ridge.
 Habitats range from fields in various stages of successional growth to mature forests dominated by oak trees.

 Approximately 2.5 miles of the beautiful Bushkill Creek and its tributary, Sobers Run, wind through the park property.

-Jacobsburg’s natural resources are not only an excellent outdoor laboratory for environmental education and interpretation, but are also important to many visitors for healthy outdoor exercise and recreation.
+Jacobsburg’s natural resources are not only an excellent outdoor laboratory for environmental education, but are also important to many visitors for healthy outdoor exercise and recreation.

 The natural areas and open spaces provided by this public resource are becoming increasingly important in a continually expanding urban setting.